abhit-rana/Will-Hero/README.md

 * The player must also save himself from enemies by dodging

-  Or killing them through a weapon
+  Or killing them through a weapon:

   Knife

   and Missile